chudisoft/chudisoft/README.md

 <h3 align="center">A passionate full-stack web developer from Nigeria</h3>
 <h4 align="center">💼 https://dev.chudisoft.com</h4>

-An accomplished full-stack web developer with a rich background in remote software development, bringing a wealth of expertise and experience to the table.
-My training at Microverse has equipped me with the necessary skills to excel in this field.
+An accomplished full-stack web developer with a rich background in **remote software development**, bringing a wealth of expertise and experience to the table.
+My training at [@Microverse](https://microverse.org) has equipped me with the necessary skills to excel in this field.
 Since 2016, I have been immersed in the world of freelancing, specializing in web, mobile, and desktop applications across various programming languages and frameworks.

 My journey has led me to successfully execute over 200 software projects, encompassing a diverse range of applications such as e-commerce websites, point-of-sale systems, remote desktop control applications, real estate management tools, Python scripts, and VBA macros.
 This extensive experience has not only sharpened my technical abilities but also enriched my problem-solving skills, making me a valuable asset in any software development endeavor.